 Saint Patrick’s Day, or the Feast of Saint Patrick is also known as “the Day of the Festival of Patrick”.
 It is a cultural and religious celebration held on March 17th, the traditional death date of Saint Patrick who is the foremost patron saint of Ireland.
 Long ago in the early 17th century Saint Patrick’s Day was made an official Christian feast day.
 It has been observed by the Catholic Church, the Anglican Communion and of course the Church of Ireland, the Eastern Orthodox Church and The Lutheran Church.
 On this day Saint Patrick is commemorated for the arrival of Christianity in Ireland.
 This celebrates the heritage and culture of the Irish in general.
 During St. Patrick’s Day Christians may also attend church services, and the Lenten restrictions on eating and drinking alcohol are lifted for the day. are lifted for the day.
 Perhaps because of this, drinking alcohol – particularly Irish whiskey, beer, or cider – has become an integral part of the celebrations.
 On St Patrick’s Day, it is customary to wear shamrocks and/or green clothing or accessories (the “wearing of the green”), the colour associated with Catholics in Ireland (orange is the colour associated with Protestant Christians).

 While St. Patricks Day is a celebration, it was a tough day for me for a long time.
 My dad’s mom died on Friday March 13th and then was buried on March 17th.
-Kind of weird but in 1986 when it happened, it was the first death of a close family member.
+Ironically the calendar is like that this year too in 2020.
+Back in 1986 when my grandma passed, she was the first death of a close family member.
 So it has taken me a bit to join in on all the “festivities”.
-But then St. Patrick was celebrated on this day, and so will Grandma Sophie.
+The boys sure inspire me to find more ways to share happiness and live in joy.
+We decided to not only celebrate St. Patrick on this day, but also will Grandma Sophie.

 I am not Irish – but I love the color green and teaching my boys about different customs.
-So we have made and baked a few goodies for today.
+So we have made a special baked goodie and a celebratory yogurt for the occasion.

 We took some basic refrigerator sugar cookie dough and placed in it heart molds.
 I know, its not Valentines Day, but the hearts represent love, and well, honoring St. Patrick and Grandma I thought they were fine to use.
 Before baking we added one half drop of green food coloring and brushed in on the cookie.
 And because my sons favorite color is blue he begged to make some blue cookies.
-Hard to say no to that.
+It was hard to say no to that.
+It turns out they look like “Seattle Seahawk Football” colors.
 We brushed out the food coloring to blend it over the entire cookie.
 After we took it out of the oven we added a dark mint chocolate and it melted in the center.
 Once it was melted we decorated with the shamrocks and gold coins.

 We used a mini muffin tin and filled a third to a half full with the sugar cookie dough.
 We patted down the dough so there was a nice “pocket’ for the melt away chocolates and added one dark mint chocolate and one green melt away chocolate.